rushikesh/protractor-dalelotts-angular-bootstrap-datetimepicker/README.md

 A simple protractor utility for automation of picking time on dalelotts angular date time picker.

 #### Install ####
-You can install this package either with npm
+You can install this package with npm

 #### npm ####
 ```